A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Dynamic websites, on the other hand, are built using programming languages like PHP, Ruby on Rails, or JavaScript.
 These sites can display different content each time they're loaded, based on user interests, time zone, location, or other conditions.

-Some examples of dynamic websites are Netflix and Wayfair that show relevant content to specific users based on their previous browsing history.
+Some examples of dynamic websites are Netflix and Wayfair, which show relevant content to specific users based on their previous browsing history.

 Image via Wayfair